-Use short words, short sentences, short paragraphs and get to the point quickly!
-Use legible font in a font size of at least 12.
+Use short words, short sentences, short paragraphs, and get to the point quickly!
+Use the legible font in a font size of at least 12.
 Choose readability over nice design (if you can’t do both).
 Write in short, digestible paragraphs.

 Use plain English and don’t worry about dumbing down your message.
 Using simple language ensures that every one of your readers understands what you have to say.

 Jeff Brooks suggests that fundraising letters should be somewhere between 4th and 6th-grade reading level.